Can You Do Uppercuts in Boxing?

+Many beginner boxers wonder, are uppercuts allowed in boxing?
+The simple answer is yes.
 The uppercut punch is often one of the punches that boxers struggle with the most.
-Basic punch combinations like the jab-cross (1-2) become second nature to fighters, but the uppercut is a punch that can be tricky to learn, however it is an essential part of the short-distance game in boxing.
+Basic punch combinations like the jab-cross (1-2) become second nature to fighters, but the uppercut is a punch that can be tricky to learn, however, it is an essential part of the short-distance game in boxing.
 When you're right in the face of your opponent and only have the space to throw looping punches, the uppercut becomes your secret weapon to create openings and land punches on your opponent.

-Although it is tricky, the basics of the uppercut punch are actually not that difficult to grasp for beginners.
+Although it is tricky, the basics of how to throw an uppercut punch are actually not that difficult to grasp for beginners.
 Plus, even the basics can give you a leg up on your competition.

-In this article, we are going to take a look at what an uppercut is, how to throw a proper uppercut, and the technique behind it, as well as how to set it up and defend against it in a fight.
+In this article, we are going to take a look at what an uppercut is, how to throw an uppercut, and the technique behind it, as well as how to set it up and defend against it in a fight.

 What Is an Uppercut Punch?